 The Bottom Line on AI Ruining Everything

-But “AI is ruining everything” isn’t quite right.
-Humans making bad decisions with AI are ruining specific things.
-And other humans using AI thoughtfully are making other things better.
+But “AI is ruining everything” oversimplifies it.
+People making bad decisions with AI are ruining specific things.
+And other people using AI thoughtfully are making other things better.
 The technology isn’t the villain.
-The choices we make about how to use it are.
+The choices about how to use it are what matter.

 So yes, complain about the chatbot mazes and the SEO garbage and the creative devaluation.
 Those complaints are warranted.
 But don’t stop there.
 Learn to navigate around the worst applications while taking advantage of the best ones.
 That’s not accepting defeat.
 That’s being strategic.